RonasIT/laravel-entity-generator/ReadMe.md

     --without-factory     : Set this flag if you don't want to create factory.

     --without-tests       : Set this flag if you don't want to create tests.
 This flag is a lower priority than --only-tests.

+    --without-seeder      : Set this flag if you don't want to create seeder.

     --only-model          : Set this flag if you want to create only model.
 This flag is a higher priority than --without-model, --only-migrations, --only-tests and --only-repository.